 Grievance Advisory Committee (GAC)

-The Grievance Advisory Committee, exclusive of the ex officio members, advises faculty on grievance procedures concerning their rights and privileges and advises all members of the University community on procedures for charges resulting from alleged violation of the Faculty Code of Conduct.
-It consults, as needed, with departmental chairs and deans on questions concerning promotion and appointment, as well as disciplinary matters.
+In addition to confidential consultations, GAC advises, as needed, departmental chairs and deans on questions concerning promotion and appointment, as well as disciplinary matters.
 It also conducts periodic review of the grievance procedures, making recommendations to the Senate regarding required changes or modifications in the system.
-The Committee meets with individuals as needed, and as a committee, quarterly.
+The Committee meets with individuals as needed and, as a committee, quarterly.

 The committee consists of: